Are you aware of the most common heavy metals that can ruin your health?

 · Keep a clean and dust-free home and workplace

 Similar to lead poisoning, chelation therapy might also help eliminate cadmium from the body quicker, but exposure should be drastically limited before beginning treatment.

 Heavy metals summary

-1. Heavy metals don’t bring any health benefit, and they can cause serious complications in both adults and children
+1. Heavy metals don’t bring any health benefits, and they can cause severe complications in both adults and children

-2. The most common types of heavy metals which can get in the body are arsenic, cadmium, mercury, and lead
+2. The most common types of heavy metals which can get into the body are arsenic, cadmium, mercury, and lead

-3. Heavy metals are present almost anywhere, including atmosphere, water, soil, foods and electronics people use every day
+3. Heavy metals are present almost anywhere, including the atmosphere, water, soil, foods, and electronics people use every day

 4. Heavy metal poisoning can lead to numerous symptoms such as headaches, nausea, abdominal pain, confusion, dizziness, brain impairment and so on